maxmouchet/HMMBase.jl/README.md

 *(Not yet released)*

+HMMBase v1.0 comes with many new features and performance improvements (see the [release notes](TODO)), thanks to [@nantonel PR#6](TODO).
-HMMBase v1.0 introduces breaking API changes (see [Migration to v1.0](https://maxmouchet.github.io/HMMBase.jl/dev/migration/)).
+It also introduces breaking API changes (method and fields renaming), see [Migration to v1.0](https://maxmouchet.github.io/HMMBase.jl/dev/migration/) for details on migrating your code to the new version.

 To temporarily keep the old (and unmaintained) version, add the following in your `Project.toml`:

 ```toml
 [compat]